-MLA is committed to the welfare and safeguarding of children and young people.
+MLA is committed to the welfare and safeguarding of children, young people and vulnerable adults.
 All students should expect to feel safe within all areas of our seasonal programme.
 The primary concern at all times is the interests and safety of each student and the organisation takes all reasonable steps to protect children from harm, discrimination or degrading treatment and to uphold their rights.
 The Children Act 1989 states the legal definition of child is 'a person under the age of 18'.